 This dual degree in Emergency and Disaster Management & Homeland Security is comprised of two separate master’s programs offered at this university.
 Taking these online graduate programs in tandem in a dual degree gives you the core courses of both programs along with a selection of electives culminating in an end-of-program assessment.

 This online dual master’s degree offers a natural symbiosis between these two fields: emergency management professionals who save lives by responding to disasters such as floods, fires, earthquakes, etc., and homeland security personnel who provide a secure and collaborative information sharing environment for communication during critical incidents.
-This dual master's degree program will help to expand your career options by allowing you to gain competency in these two fields simultaneously.
+This dual master's degree program will allow you to gain competency in these two fields simultaneously.

 This program is taught by highly credentialed and experienced instructors, many who are board-certified emergency managers (CEM) or who hold key positions in government agencies or national safety and security organizations.